The College of Southern Maryland plans to build a fourth campus in Hughesville instead of Charlotte Hall, college officials announced Wednesday.

 The new campus will initially host a 40,000-square-foot Center for Trades and Energy, to replace a smaller, leased facility in Waldorf.
 It could also eventually include a consolidated health sciences facility, a new fine arts center and more athletic fields.

 The college will purchase 50 acres owned by Hughesville Station LLC for $770,000, CSM President Brad Gottfried said Wednesday.
 Either the college or Charles County government will pay for the land or it could be a joint purchase, Gottfried said in an interview.

-“The college’s administrators and trustees took additional time to ensure that we made the right decision,” Austin J. Slater Jr., board chairman of the college board of trustees said in a statement.
+“The college’s administrators and trustees took additional time to ensure that we made the right decision,” Austin J. Slater Jr., chairman of the CSM board of trustees, said in a statement.
 “We used the following factors in our decision: cost, accessibility, visibility, size and ease of development.
 We’re confident that this property meets our criteria and we’re pleased to be moving forward.”

 “It’s right adjacent to [Route] 5,” Gottfried said.
 “It is not far from St. Mary’s County and Charlotte Hall.
 It’s a prime location for us.”
 The new campus doesn’t have direct access to Route 5 or Route 231 and would be accessed by Foster Lane, Gottfried said.